awsdocs/amazon-lookoutmetrics-developer-guide/docs-source/detectors-setup.md

    + **Description** – A description of the dataset\.
    + **Timezone** – The timezone where the data is generated\.
 When a detector analyzes data, it verifies that each data point falls within the current interval\.

 1. Choose a datasource\.
-The datasource can be text files in an Amazon S3 bucket, an AWS service, or a database\.
+The datasource can be an Amazon S3 bucket, an AWS service, or a database\.

 1. Configure the datasource and then choose **Next**\.
+Options vary depending on the datasource that you choose\.
+Common settings include the following\.
+   + **Interval** – The amount of time between analysis attempts\.
+Use the same setting as the detector's interval\.
+   + **Offset** – The minimum amount of time that the detector should wait before accessing data, after the end of each interval\.
+   + **Permissions** – A [service role](permissions-service.md) that gives Lookout for Metrics permission to access either the datasource or a secret that contains credentials for the datasource\.

 1. Configure the metrics that the detector analyzes\.
    + **Measures** – The primary metrics that the detector analyzes to find anomalies\.